magnus-bb/dotconfig/~/.local/share/nautilus-python/extensions/nautilus-context-menu.md

 # Context menu 'Open in...' scripts.

-Simply copy these files into this directory.
+Simply copy the files in this directory into the corresponding directory on your computer.

 Remember to reload nautilus / Files after setting these.